opensciencegrid/user-school-2019/docs/logistics/local-transportation.md

 ## Travel Between the Madison Airport and Your Hotel

-The School hotel (Best Western) provide free shuttle service from and back to the Madison airport, when available.  <span class="hi">We will help organize groups</span> to take shuttles and taxis, based on arrival and departure times.
+The School hotel (Best Western) provides free shuttle service from and back to the Madison airport, when available.  <span class="hi">We will help organize groups</span> to take shuttles and taxis, based on arrival and departure times.
 Shuttle/taxi groups will be formed and emailed shortly before the School itself.